PCI Accreditation in 2026: What It Means and How to Prepare

 Stage 6: Certification and Submission

-Once the assessment is complete and validated, the organization is officially recognized as PCI compliant.
+Once the assessment is complete and validated, the organization can submit its compliance documentation to the required parties.

 - Acquiring banks

-- The organization can securely handle payment data
+- The organization can demonstrate responsible handling of cardholder data

 However, this is not the end of the process.